 It starts with putting your shoes on.
 Shoes can make or break an outfit.
 They are also often the first thing people will notice about an outfit.

 Combine this with the fact that a great pair of shoes can be the most expensive article of clothing on your body, it is important to make sure you keep that pair of brogues or oxfords looking sharp for years.
+Luckily, there are some things you can do to maintain your shoes.

 I was 19 years old and buying my first suit.
 Along with my suit, I needed a nice pair of shoes to go with it.
 I was surprised when I told the attendant that I wanted to try on a pair of shoes and he insisted on helping me.